dmayes403/timesheet_walkthrough/unit-02/component-creation.md

 Create an analytics-table component using the command `ng g c components/analytics-table`.

+### Acceptance Test

 Your component file structure should look like the image below.

 ![Component Structure](img/component_structure.png)

+We will add content to the templates of each of these components in later units